Absentee Ballots & Voting

 In Person Absentee Voting Hours

 All absentee voting takes place at the Village Hall, 4800 W. Green Brook Drive.
+For the upcoming election, it will take place on Tuesday, July 26th through Friday, August 5th.
 Absentee voting is held during normal business hours, 8:00am - 4:30pm and open until 5:00pm on the last day.
 Please bring WI photo ID with you.
 Please see the list of acceptable WI photo ID's.

 New residents, residents recently turning 18, or residents who have not registered to vote are encouraged to register to vote online at the My Vote Wisconsin Website or at the Village Hall in advance of an election.
 While you may also register on election dates at the polling places, it is recommended that you register in advance to avoid congestion at the polls.